-- Our principal aim is that children leave St Filumena’s Catholic School with a wide range of happy and rich memories in Science formed through interesting and exciting experiences driven through vehicles that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in Science as an ongoing process not a one-off event.
+- Our principal aim is that children leave St Filumena’s Catholic School with a wide range of happy and rich memories in Science formed through interesting and exciting experiences that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in Science as an ongoing process rather than a one-off event.

 - Children will meet the National Curriculum expectations in Science, which will be taught by highly-qualified staff who will support children to develop mastery of concepts and inspire enthusiasm and interest in the subject.

 - All children will study Science for 2 hours per week in Key Stage 2 and 1 hour per week in Key Stage 1.